Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

-Since we are using the hierarchical method~\cite{pvldb:QardajiYL13} to publish data stream for answering range queries, we use the error estimations of the hierarchical method to instantiate Lemma~\ref{lemma:variance_bias}.
-Qardaji et al.~\cite{pvldb:QardajiYL13} show that there are approximately $(b-1)\log_b(r)$ nodes to be estimated given any random query of range smaller than $r$, where $b$ is the fan-out factor of the hierarchical method; and the variance of each node is $\frac{2\theta^2}{\epsilon^2}$.
-For bias, within range limitation $r$, a random query will cover around $r/3$ leaf nodes on average.
-Thus the combined error of the hierarchical method for answering random range query would be:
+Since we are using the hierarchical method to publish streams for answering range queries, we use the error estimations of the hierarchical method to instantiate \autoref{lemma:variance_bias}.
+Qardaji et al.~\cite{pvldb:QardajiYL13} show that there are approximately $(b-1)\log_b(r)$ nodes to be estimated given any random query of range smaller than $r$, where $b$ is the fan-out factor of the hierarchical method; and the variance of each node is $\log^2_b(r)\frac{2\theta^2}{\epsilon^2}$.
+For bias, within range limitation $r$, a random query will cover around $\frac{r}{3}$ leaf nodes on average~\cite{pvldb:QardajiYL13} (We assume a random query can take any range in $[1,r]$.
+Thus there are $r(r+1)/2$ possible range queries.
+Among them, for any range of length $j\in[1,r]$, there are $r-j+1$ such ranges.
+The expected length of a random query is $\frac{\sum_{j=1}^{r}j(r-j+1)}{r(r+1)/2}=\frac{r+2}{3}\approx\frac{r}{3}$).
+Denote $f_t$ as the frequency of value $t$, the combined error of the hierarchical method for answering random range queries would be:

-For the exponential mechanism (EM) to be effective, the quality function should have a low sensitivity.
-However, if we directly use Equation~\ref{eq:range_error} as the quality function, the sensitivity is large: a change of value from $0$ to $B$ will result in the increase of Equation~\ref{eq:range_error} by $(B-\theta)^2/9$.
-Thus we choose to approximate the mean squared error in our quality function in the following ways.
+\mypara{Approximate the Error{The Final NM Query Definition}} For NM to be effective, the queries should have low sensitivity, meaning that changing one value perturbs the queries by a tiny amount.
+However, if we directly use \autoref{eq:range_error} as the queries, the sensitivity is large: a change of value from $0$ to $B$ will result in the increase of \autoref{eq:range_error} by $(B-\theta)^2/9$.
+Thus we choose to approximate the mean squared error by defining the queries in the following ways.